Trump, Biden try to line up by Fauci as they court voters

 Trump is quoting him out of context, the doctor says.

-Biden, meanwhile, is eagerly promising to seek Fauci’s advice if elected.
+Biden, for his part, is eagerly promising to seek Fauci’s advice if elected.

 Overall, it’s an uncomfortable season for Fauci, who’s been studiously apolitical over a five-decade career in public health.
 The doctor is calling out the Trump campaign for taking one of his quotes and popping it into a campaign ad to suggest Fauci is in the president’s corner.

-Biden, for his part, is taking every opportunity to associate himself with the doctor’s positions.
+Biden is taking every opportunity to associate himself with the doctor’s positions.

 Look no further than poll numbers on trustworthiness for the candidates — and Fauci — to understand the interest in lining up with the doctor.